MatinHAB05/Html_Css_2/README.md

 - [Project Preview](#project-preview)

 ## Introduction
 This project is second practice project for reviewing and practicing the markup languages HTML and CSS.
-In this project, I tried to implement a home page, although the main focus was on the HTML flex boxes.
+In this project, I tried to implement a home page, although the main focus was on the CSS flex boxes.

 ## Todo List
 - :white_check_mark: Header